iWinston/typeorm-plus/docs/faq.md

 When you are using the `outDir` compiler option, don't forget to copy assets and resources your app is using into the output directory.
 Otherwise, make sure to setup correct paths to those assets.

-One important thing to know is that when you remove or move entities, the old entities are left untouched inside the ouput directory.
+One important thing to know is that when you remove or move entities, the old entities are left untouched inside the output directory.
 For example, you create a `Post` entity and rename it to `Blog`, you no longer have `Post.ts` in your project.
 However, `Post.js` is left inside the output directory.
 Now, when TypeORM reads entities from your output directory, it sees two entities - `Post` and `Blog`.